Does my local authority have planning policies to support a good food environment?

 9. If there are no specific policies, there may be compatible policies under “Green Infrastructure”, “open space”, “amenity open space”, “green roof”, "healthy communities".

-10. Double check using the associated words – Boxed text does not always show up on a search.
+10. Double check using the associated words – caution - boxed text does not always show up on a word search.

 Planning Food Cities: Find out how to get involved shaping the future of your local area to create a more sustainable and local food system.